Why Are the ARIMA and SARIMA not Sufficient: Derive the Solutions for Scenarios of Warming-up

 This high-pass filter actually defines the system (\ref{eq:warmingup-case1}).

 The spectral analysis results are given in Figure \ref{fig:case1-detail}.

 From Figure \ref{fig:case1-detail}, we can see the $1$-order difference operator significantly distorts (amplifies) the spectra in high frequency interval, although it is powerful to detrend.
-However, our ARMA-SIN keeps $1$ ($20\log(1) = 0dB$) in higher frequency area, making no changes to desired components.
+However, our ARMA-SIN keeps $1$ [n.b., $20\log(1) = 0dB$] in higher frequency area, making no changes to desired components.
 This is why our ARMA-SIN outperforms ARIMA.
-Note that the sub-figure (b) of Figure \ref{fig:case1-detail} is given in logarithmic unit of decibel ($dB$).
-For more on decibel, see \citet{diniz2010digital}.
+Note that Figure \ref{fig:case1-detail} (b) is given in logarithmic unit of decibel ($dB$).
+For more on decibel, see \cite{diniz2010digital}.